1. Home

 • The parts of your home you choose to power when the grid goes down.

-If, however, your solar energy system does not include a home battery, your power will go out.
-In the event of an outage, all solar energy systems that can’t separate themselves from the grid will automatically shut down in accordance with grid codes and mandatory inverter specifications.
+If your solar energy system does not include a home battery, your power will go out.
+All solar energy systems that can’t separate themselves from the grid will automatically shut down with the grid for safety reasons.

 Lea más del Centro de aprendizaje de energía limpia